Last updated: May 4, 2026

 - Form 140PTC is real, but narrow: the income limits are strict, so many retirees will not qualify.

-- County routes differ: some counties offer online filing or Spanish forms, while others still rely more on PDF, mail, or in-person visits.
+- County routes differ: some counties offer online filing or Spanish forms, while others rely more on PDF, mail, or in-person visits.

 Common mistakes to avoid